-Impairment of Long-Lived Assets-The Organization accounts for impairment of long-lived assets in accordance with Accounting Standards Codification (ASC) Topic 360, Property, Plant, and Equipment.
+Impairment of Long-Lived Assets-The Organization accounts for impairment of long-lived assets in accordance with ASC Topic 360, Property, Plant, and Equipment.
 ASC 360 requires that long-lived assets be reviewed for impairment whenever events or changes in circumstances indicate the book value of the asset may not be recoverable.
 In accordance with ASC 360, the Organization uses an estimate of future undiscounted cash flows of the related assets over the remaining life in assessing whether the assets are recoverable.
 The determination of the impairment, if any, for property and equipment is based on Level 3 inputs (see Note 6, Fair Value Measurement).
-No impairment was recorded in 2023 or 2022.
+No impairment was recorded in 2024 or 2023.

 Income Taxes-The Organization qualifies as tax exempt under existing provisions of the Internal Revenue Code (the "Code"), and its income is generally not subject to federal or state income taxes.
 The Organization is not considered a private foundation as defined in Section 509(a) of the Code; and therefore, individual donors are entitled to the maximum charitable deduction under Section 170(c) of the Code.

-As of June 30, 2023, the Organization had not identified any uncertain tax positions under ASC Topic 740, Income Taxes, requiring adjustments to its combined financial statements.
+As of June 30, 2024, the Organization had not identified any uncertain tax positions under ASC Topic 740, Income Taxes, requiring adjustments to its combined financial statements.
 In the event the Organization were to recognize interest and penalties related to uncertain tax positions, it would be recognized in the combined financial statements as a general expense.
-Generally, tax years ending 2020 through 2023 are open to examination by the federal and state taxing authorities, respectively.
+Generally, tax years ending 2020 through 2022 are open to examination by the federal and state taxing authorities, respectively.
 There are no income tax examinations currently in process.

-Concentration of Credit Risk-ALSAC has deposits with financial institutions, which exceed federal depository insurance limits by approximately \$21.6 million and \$11.0 million at June 30, 2023 and 2022, respectively.
+Concentration of Credit Risk-ALSAC has deposits with financial institutions, which exceed federal depository insurance limits by approximately \$12.9 million and \$21.6 million at June 30, 2024 and 2023, respectively.
 ALSAC has not experienced any losses on such deposits, and management considers the risk of loss to be minimal.